 Yellow-Collared Macaw (Primolius Auricollis)

-Yellow-collared macaws are among the most social of all parrots, living in large groups in the wild.
 While they commonly bond with one person more than others, they can make a good family pet if everybody spends time with the macaw.

 This means that yellow-collared macaws require regular training to prevent them from nipping and biting, especially when young.
 This macaw can also be loud when the mood strikes.

-On the other hand, this macaw also has a clear and distinctive speaking voice, with many owners claiming it’s easier to understand a yellow-collar macaw than a larger bird.
+This macaw also has a clear and distinctive speaking voice, with many owners claiming it’s easier to understand a yellow-collar macaw than a larger bird.

 Military Macaw (Ara Militaris)

-Growing up to 30 inches in size, the military macaw could be considered the watchdog of the parrot family.
 This bird will form loyal and deep bonds with an owner but is usually focused on one human and can become jealous and possessive of its favorite person.

 Catalina Macaw, aka Rainbow Macaw (Ara Ararauna x Ara Macao)

-The Catalina macaw is a cross-breed between the blue-and-gold and scarlet macaws.
 This parrot blends the laid-back, fun-loving persona of the blue-and-gold macaw with the feistiness of the scarlet macaw.

 The Catalina macaw can be temperamental and may reject all humans except the one it has imprinted upon.
 This bird is as loud as a scarlet macaw but not as skilled in talking as others.